 Falafel balls

-• Finely chop using a food processor the chickpeas, garlic, onion, parsley, and cilantro.
-Use the pulse function for 30-40 seconds but do not hold too long otherwise it will become pasty.
+- Add the chickpeas, garlic, onion, parsley, and cilantro to a food processor.
+Pulse for 30–40 seconds until finely chopped but not smooth.
+Do not hold too long otherwise it will become pasty.

-• Now you can add the baking powder, flour, spices, salt and water.
-Transfer it into a bowl and use your hands to mix.
-When the mixture is smooth, you can cover the bowl and leave it in the fridge for at least 1 hour.
+- Add the baking powder, flour, spices, salt, and water.
+Transfer the mixture to a bowl and mix with your hands until fully combined.
+Once the mixture is smooth, cover the bowl and refrigerate for at least 1 hour.

-• Make sure your hands are wet and for balls from the mixture.
+- Wet your hands and form small balls using about 1 tablespoon of the mixture for each falafel.
 You can use 1 tbsp of the mixture per ball.

 Tahini sauce